rhel-labs/learn-katacoda/crypto-policy/step1.md

 By default, Apache uses a certificate with bit length of 2048.

-Use `curl`, a command-line http and ftp client, to Apache on the https port (443) and show that the service is using this certificate.
+Use `curl`, a command-line http and ftp client, to connect to Apache on the https port (443) and show that the service is using this certificate.

 `echo -n |openssl s_client -connect localhost:443 2>/dev/null | grep '^Server public key'`{{execute T1}}